DECENTfoundation/dcorejs/README.md

  DCT tokens help mitigate attacks, promote funding and ensure transaction validation.
-One last thing of note, unlike other content distribution platforms underdevelopment, there are virtually no limitations as to the type of media that can be published on DECENT Network.
+One last thing of note, unlike other content distribution platforms underdevelopment, there are virtually no limitations as to the type of media that can be published on Dcore Network.
 It could be songs, books, articles, videos, source code, or anything really and in almost any format.

-# decent-js
+# dcore-js

-Javascript library to work with Decent blockchain network.
+Javascript library to work with Dcore blockchain network.

 ## Quick start